-The activity is expected to have a low-medium impact on the visual character of the area if the mast will be disguised as a Pine tree.
+The activity is expected to have a low-medium impact on the visual character of the area if the existing tall pine trees on site are retained.
 The proposed communications mast is not expected to produce any noise or odours during the operational phase.
 Some noise can be expected during the construction phase, but this will be temporary and is expected to be negligible.
+Please refer to Appendix L (Letter from Department of Health).